2018 Training Programme:

 ocean governance through an interdisciplinary approach.
 The 2018

-will range from Ocean Sciences and Integrated
+modules range from Ocean Sciences and Integrated

 Coastal and Ocean Management, to Law of the Sea and Principled Ocean

-brief lecture outlines, when provided,
+brief lecture outlines will be posted when provided,

 to get a sense of what to expect.

 Who are the lecturers?